SlimeKnights/slimeknights.github.io/docs/json/recipes/crafting-table.md

 ---
 layout: page
 title: Crafting Table Recipes
+description: This page covers the format for custom crafting table recipes added by SlimeKnights mods since 1.16.
 ---
 <div class="hatnote" markdown=1>
 This page is about the format for custom crafting table recipes added by SlimeKnights mods.
 For the format of vanilla crafting table recipes, see [the Minecraft Wiki on recipes](https://minecraft.wiki/w/Recipe).
 </div>

-This page covers the format for custom crafting table recipes added by SlimeKnights mods.
+{{page.description}}

 {% include toc.html %}